-Intel's first AI ASIC chips will arrive in 2019
+Intel's latest promise: Our first AI ASIC chips will arrive in 2019

 Without mentioning Nvidia at all, Rao explained that GPUs have had a great start in deep learning but are limited by severe memory constraints.
 Xeon has more memory and can scale to large batch sizes, so its better for inference, he said.

-He briefly talked about FPGAs for acceleration and said Intel are working on a “discrete accelerator for inference”, but couldn’t not share any details.
+He briefly talked about FPGAs for acceleration and said Intel are working on a “discrete accelerator for inference”, but couldn’t share any details.

 In the meantime, there is still the Intel Movidius Neural Compute Stick.
 It’s a USB stick that run models written in TensorFlow and Caffe and consumes about a single watt of power.
 It was announced last year, when Intel decided to kill its wearable gizmos like smart watches and fitness bands.